mikesprague/clean-start/README.md

 ## Build

-- Install dependencies `npm install`
+- Install dependencies `yarn`
-- Build extension `npm run build:extension`
+- Build extension `yarn build:extension`
   - This will create a `build` folder with the extension files and an `clean-start-extension.zip` file for submitting
-- Run/develop locally `npm run start`
+- Run/develop locally `yarn start`

 NOTE: You will need API keys from Dark Sky, Unsplash, and Google Maps to build/run the Netlify functions this extension uses without modification